 The Nile Crocodile is strictly carnivorous, and will eat almost anything from fish to large mammals who come down to the waters edge to drink, including lions, buffalo, zebra and giraffe.
+They have the strongest bite of any animal in the world.

-quick, and have been known to reach running speeds of nearly 30km/h.
 Crocodiles also have a third eyelid, enabling them to keep water out of their eyes when submerged, so as not to affect their vision.

 Determining the Sex of the Baby Crocodile